A Modern Primer on Processing in Memory

-Note that more functionality can be potentially integrated into a memory chip using PNM than using PUM, but both approaches can be combined to get even higher benefit from PIM.
-In Section~\ref{sec:PUM}, we provide a detailed overview of PUM within the commodity DRAM technology.
-In Section~\ref{sec:PNM}, we provide a detailed overview of PNM within the 3D-stacked DRAM technology.
-We note that the described approaches and techniques in Sections~\ref{sec:PUM} and~\ref{sec:PNM} are applicable to other types of technologies as well, with small modifications.
+Note that more functionality can be potentially integrated into a memory chip using PNM than using PUM, but both approaches can be combined to get even higher benefit from PIM\omv{, e.g., as shown by the MIMDRAM work~\cite{mimdram}}.
+In Section~\ref{sec:PUM}, we provide a detailed overview of PUM\omv{, focusing especially on} the \omv{principles of the} commodity DRAM technology.
+In Section~\ref{sec:PNM}, we provide a detailed overview of PNM\omv{, focusing especially on} the 3D-stacked DRAM technology \omv{as well as planar DRAM technology}. \omvi{We focus especially on DRAM~\cite{dennard1968field} due to its dominance as the main memory technology and very large capacity that can house many data-intensive workloads at reasonably low access latency.} \gfv{In both \omvi{sections}, we also briefly discuss the implementation of PUM and PNM architectures using non-volatile memories and SRAM devices, \omvi{as appropriate}.} We note that the described approaches and techniques in Sections~\ref{sec:PUM} and~\ref{sec:PNM} are applicable to \omvi{various} other types of technologies as well, with modifications.